JosephPecoraro/rr/README.txt

 <pre>usage: rr [options] find replace [filenames]
+       rr [options] s/find/replace/ [filenames]
+       rr [options] find
-       rr [options] s/find/replace/ [filenames] find      - a regular expression to be run on the entire file as one string replace   - replacement text, \1-\9 and metachars (\n, etc.) are allowed filenames - names of the input files to be parsed, if blank uses STDIN
+  find      - a regular expression to be run on the entire file as one string
+              the final usage defaults the replacement to the empty string replace   - replacement text, \1-\9 and metachars (\n, etc.) are allowed filenames - names of the input files to be parsed, if blank uses STDIN